News and Noteworthy

 Federal regulators gave a final stamp of approval for removal of the Saccarappa Dam on the Presumpscot River in Westbrook.
 That’s great news for alewives and other migratory fish, as well as for residents because the move allows the city to extend a popular River Walk path.

 As part of the Maine Brewshed® Alliance NRCM launched last month, two craft breweries— Foundation and Orono Brewing—released Earth Day IPAs that will benefit clean water activities in Maine.
 Proceeds will go to support Sebago Clean Waters and the Maine Brewshed® Alliance.
-ICYMI, in the latest episode of our podcast you’ll hear directly from three brewers speaking about why protecting clean water protects Maine’s great beer!
+ICYMI, in our podcast you’ll hear directly from three brewers speaking about why protecting clean water protects Maine’s great beer!

 While that report might get you down, we’ll end with this spot-on editorial from the Bangor Daily News highlighting all the ways ramped up action on the state level gave us hope on Earth Day!